majovanilla/js-tic-tac-toe/README.md

 ![screenshot](img/screenshot.png)

-This project has this characteristics:
+The project has these characteristics:
   - Create objects using factory functions.
   - Use modules to prevent functions from being global.